Topics on this page

 - From Anti-Malware Syslog Configuration and other protection modules' drop-down menus, either select which Syslog configuration to use, click Edit to change it, select None to disable it, or click New.
 For details, see Define a Syslog configuration.

 - Click Save.

 "Failed to Send Syslog Message" alert

 If there is a problem with your Syslog configuration, you might see this alert:

-Failed to Send Syslog Message The Deep Security Manager was unable to forward messages to a Syslog Server.
+Failed to Send Syslog Message The Workload Security Manager was unable to forward messages to a Syslog Server.
 Unable to forward messages to a Syslog Server

 The alert also contains a link to the affected Syslog configuration.
 Click the link to open the configuration and then click Test Connection to get more diagnostic information.
 It will either indicate that the connection was successful or display an error message with more details about the cause.

 Can't edit Syslog configurations

 If you can see the Syslog configurations but can't edit them, the role associated with your account might not have the appropriate rights.
 An administrator who is able to configure roles can check your permissions by going to Administration > User Management.
 Then select your name and click Properties.
 On the Other Rights tab, the Syslog Configurations setting controls your ability to edit Syslog configurations.
 For more information on users and roles, see Create and manage users.